webhr banner

 Descriptive Analytics forms the core of HR analytics, focusing on interpreting historical data to identify trends and patterns.
 This analysis, which answers "What has happened?", looks at metrics like turnover rates, employee demographics, and past performance data.
 It helps HR managers spot trends over time and benchmark their metrics against historical data or industry standards.

-Example, An organization collects data annually on employee satisfaction through surveys.
+For example, An organization collects data annually on employee satisfaction through surveys.
 HR can find patterns by looking at trends over the years, like when satisfaction goes down during times of change.
 This insight allows them to better manage transitions and improve communication strategies to maintain higher levels of employee morale.

 Predictive Analytics applies statistical models and forecasting methods to predict future outcomes from past data.
 It predicts things like changes in employee turnover, how well recruitment works, or how HR policies affect productivity.
 This tool helps HR plan ahead to avoid problems and reduce risks like not having enough staff or losing employees.